- March 31, 2022

 Am I Required to Get Health Insurance?

 There is no tax penalty to force you to comply with federal law, but there is definitely a financial incentive for you to have proper health insurance coverage.
 In 2019 a study was published in the American Bankruptcy Institute Law Review that found bankruptcy was twice as likely for people who either didn’t have insurance or who let their insurance lapse for a period of just two years.
 With the cost of healthcare continuing to rise, a serious medical issue can easily cause financial ruin.
 Health insurance is generally a cost-effective alternative.

 Open Enrollment Period

-Open enrollment is a period of time each year when you are able to sign up for health insurance, make changes to your current plan or even cancel your plan.
+Open enrollment is a period of time each year when you are able to sign up for health insurance or make changes to your current plan.
 In Arizona, the open enrollment period for ACA is November 1 – December 15th.
-(Unless an extension is granted as it was in 2021 for the 2022 plan year.)
+(Unless an extension is granted through January 15th, as it was the last couple years.)

-If you miss the open enrollment period, you could have to wait until the next one unless you become eligible for a special enrollment period.
+If you miss the open enrollment period, you may have to wait until the next one unless you become eligible for a special enrollment period.